 In addition to dealing with behavioral and mental health issues, the teens and adolescents are also facing a transition into adulthood.
 Once they turn 18, parents will no longer have legal rights to help them coordinate heath care, education, housing, employment and manage other adult responsibilities.
 Here are some resources to guide your teen during these transition years.

 - Educate yourself about DOR Student Services offered by the Department of Rehabilitation for students with 504 or IEP.

 - Transition planning should be part of IEP.
-Ask about WorkAbility I (WAI) or Transition Partnership Program offered through your school district as early as freshman year of high school.
+Ask about WorkAbility I (WAI) or Transition Partnership Program (EXPANDability) offered through your school district as early as freshman year of high school.

 - While it is not mandatory to inform the College about your disability, identifying yourself as having a disability, will enable you to continue to receive services through 504 plan.
 A 504 plan will transfer to college, but IEP does not.
 However, the student with IEP will qualify for 504 in College.
 Under section 504, your college is required to provide you with necessary academic adjustments so that you are not discriminated on the basis of your disability.
 Some of the academic adjustments may include auxiliary aids, academic adjustments and services such as priority registration, reducing course load, substituting one course for another, providing with note takers, recording devices, extended time for testing and other adaptive software or hardware.
 Learn more here.